 So if you run a business focused on moving people’s much-loved pets, these guidelines should provide a useful starting point.

 But there’s no substitute for getting to know other people who already operate in the field.
 For that, your starting point should be the Animal Transportation Association (ATA).
 This “non-profit organization dedicated to the safe and humane transportation of animals” can be an important and useful source of help.
 So why not get in touch and get to know some of its existing members, who may be happy to give you the benefit of their experience?

 When animals need to travel long distances, we should take the same care over planning the journey as we would for ourselves.
-With an 83% ‘Excellent’ rating on Trustpilot, CitizenShipper shows the benefit of using a business whose drivers really care about their cargoes.
+With a 91% ‘Excellent’ rating on Trustpilot, CitizenShipper shows the benefit of using a business whose drivers really care about their cargoes.
 If you love animals as much as we do, why not sign up as a CitizenShipper driver today?